minniehcui/minniehcui.github.io/_pages/about.md

 Welcome! :wave:

-I am an Analyst at the Bank of Canada.
-I graduated from the University of Toronto in 2018 with an Honours Bachelor of Arts in Economics.
+I am currently completing a joint PhD in Economics & Finance at the University of Wisconsin-Madison and a SSHRC Doctoral Fellow.
+Previously, I worked as an Analyst at the Bank of Canada.
+I graduated from the University of Toronto in 2018 with an Honours Bachelor of Arts in Economics and from the University of Texas at Austin with a Master of Science in Data Science.
 I received the Bank of Canada's Women in Economics Scholarship in 2020.
-I am currently completing a Master of Science at the University of Texas at Austin, Department of Computer Science.

 Above all else, I am an avid traveller.
-I last visited Ireland and Northern Ireland back in November 2019.
-Next, I'd like to visit Iceland.
+Iceland is next on my bucket list.
 I am currently reading [Empire of Pain: The Secret History of the Sackler Dynasty](https://www.chapters.indigo.ca/en-ca/books/empire-of-pain-the-secret/0385697546-item.html) by Patrick Radden Keefe, and I am always looking for good book recommendations.

 For a sneak peak of my cat children, Ruth Bader Ginspurrg and Alan Purring, [click here](https://minniehcui.github.io/assets/img/ruth_and_alan.JPG).